bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 - Lexicon derived interfaces now have an explicitly defined `$type` property, allowing to properly discriminate unions.
 - Lexicon derived `is*` utility methods no longer unsafely type cast their input.
 - Lexicon derived `validate*` utility methods now return a more precise type.
-- New Lexicon derived `isValid*` utility methods are now available.

 ## Context